One day we wake up and we will understand that we cannot prevent water from flowing to the sea…

 At two o’clock in the morning, Toure stands in line with 95 others to renew his registration card.
 Toure is fortunate.
 He managed within twelve hours.
 Just before they are closing.

 If you are 5 days overtime, even if it is not your fault, you will be thrown out of the asyl system.
-Then you have to look for a lawyer who will have to make things right again.
+Then you have to look for a lawyer who has to make things right again.
 You have to pay for it of course.
 The lawyer gets ten days for appeal.
 Usually this is impossible.

 If it fails, the boys go to prison in Mytelini on Samos island.